 ConcernAuthor

-A patient, clinician, caregiver, family member, or other person who identifies a Health Concern.
+A patient, clinician, caregiver, family member, or other person who identifies a Health Concern in a aHIT system.
 Note that different persons may identify different focal components for a concern at the same time.
-This should eventuate in those who disagree recognizing that there is disagreement and taking steps to ensure both parties are in full command of the facts.
+This should eventuate in those who disagree recognizing that there is disagreement and taking steps to ensure all parties are in full command of the facts.

 ConcernCustodian